Applying to a PGWP-Eligible Canadian School: What to Know

-Many international students do not know this - not all Canadian schools and programs will offer them the opportunity to get a Post-graduation Work Permit (PGWP).
+Not all Canadian schools and programs allow international students to qualify for a Post-graduation Work Permit (PGWP).

 PGWP-eligible Schools and ProgramsWe have listed out eligible Canadian designated learning institutions (DLIs), you need to provide evidence that your program was taken in one of the institution below: